antwerpes/socialite-doccheck/README.md

 }
 ```

-In your view you can then simply embed the iFrame using this url:
+In your view you can then simply embed the iFrame using the embedding code given to you, but replacing the url
+with the one we just generated, for example:

 ```php
 <iframe